 Positive Material Identification or PMI is the non-destructive analysis of a metallic alloy to identify the constituent elements and their quantities.
 To ensure product or alloy quality as per requirement, PMI or Positive Material Identification testing provides a quick solution.
-PMI is an on the spot (on-site) examination method and highly beneficial for projects where there is a possibility of a material mix-up.
+PMI is an on-the-spot (on-site) examination method and is highly beneficial for projects where there is a possibility of a material mix-up.
 To verify the compliance of material certificates of composition, positive material identification is increasingly used in various industries.

 Applications of Positive Material Identification

 Several accidents in the petroleum and manufacturing sectors highlighted the need for specific materials during the design stage.
 Positive material identification ensures that the material provided by the vendor is exactly the same as is asked or deviating.
 So the mechanical and structural integrity of the plant is maintained.
 This is the reason PMI is widely used as an inspection tool in recent times.
 The industries that found the application of positive material identification are:

 For verifying in-stock materials, plant inspection, failure analysis, component validation, operational and installation qualification, etc. PMI is widely used.
 Positive material identification is used as an integral part of the process safety management system.
 It can also be used to verify welding materials to check if compatible filler material is used.

 Positive Material Identification Testing Methods / PMI Methods